A Pictorial Tour of Weirside Re-Born

 Previous visitors to Weirside may be delighted to know that the heating system has also been upgraded throughout and is now far more flexible.
 New velux windows and carpeting and anti slip flooring in certain areas as well as a change in colour scheme complete the upgrade.
 The outside is much the same and in need of a rebuild of the barbecue and a new picnic table or two — but all in good time!

 Toc H needs to cover costs and keep the facility in good condition, but also wants to make it available to the groups it is intended for, particularly those with financial issues.
-Therefore it has currently (June 2015) decided that:~
+Therefore it has currently (November 2020) been decided that:~

 A. The premises can only be let as a whole regardless of how few people are resident.